Drug and Alcohol Rehab in Flintshire

 This might include practising how to say no, how to avoid certain social situations, how to better control emotions, how to recognise negative behaviour patterns, or how to think positively.

-Upon leaving rehab , people will be offered aftercare, such as continued therapy and counselling.
+Upon leaving rehab , people will be offered aftercare, such as continued therapy and addiction counselling.
 Usually, this will last for several weeks after the person has left rehab.

 In addition, people will be encouraged to engage with local services, such as SMART Recovery, Alcoholics Anonymous (AA), and Narcotics Anonymous (NA).